cegrif01/geocoding/Blog.md

 ```

 Now let's go the Actions/Services directory.
-Some developers use Actions others call it Services.
+Some developers call them Actions others call them Services.
 That's up to you.
 I personally like Actions because of it's name and purpose.
 Actions/Services, combine the repositories, domain models
 and any other helper functions to perform "the thing".
 In this case, remember "the thing" is to convert an
 address into a latitude and longitude.
 In the next article, we will take two sets of coordinates (lat/long) and